Gothic Revival, but Roman

 About This Novel

-(Some chapters in Volumes 1 and 2 have been changed) In 1427, the Byzantine Empire, which had almost been reduced to the mayor of the castle, was still struggling under the threat of the Ottomans.
+(Some chapters in Volumes 1 and 2 have been changed) In 1427, the Byzantine Empire, which had almost become the mayor of the castle, was still struggling under the threat of the Ottomans.
 The Trebizond Empire could only survive on marriage and the mercy of the Crescent Christians.
 The demise of Rome could be said to be not far away.
 But on the far north shore of the Black Sea, no one noticed that the remnants of the empire on the Black Sea, the last kingdom of the Goths, the Principality of Theodoro, was in the calm before the storm.
 No one would have thought that the greatest revivalist of the Roman Empire would appear here.
 Until many years later...
-"By the grace of God, Emperor of the Roman Empire, Glorious Basilius, Lord of Tauris and Trebizond, Guardian of the Holy Sea, Restorer of Western Anatolia, Lord of Antioch, Defender of Orthodox Christians at Home and Abroad, Destroyer of the Ottoman Turks..."
-Manuel III, the founding emperor of the Gothic dynasty of the Roman Empire and the "revivor", was sitting on the throne of the Brachna Palace, enjoying the praise of everyone with a calm face.
+"By the grace of God, Emperor of the Roman Empire, Glorious Basilius, Lord of Tauris and Trebizond, Guardian of the Holy Sea, Restorer of Western Anatolia, Lord of Antioch, Defender of the Orthodox at Home and Abroad, Destroyer of the Ottoman Turks..."
+The founding emperor of the Gothic dynasty of the Roman Empire and the "Reviver" Manuel III was sitting on the throne of the Brachna Palace, enjoying the praise of everyone with a calm face.
 Book Club Group: Gothic Senate (see details below) (group answer: Gavras)

 What Readers Think